+The number of pedestrians who were killed in road accidents decreased by 36% from 2007 to 2016.
 The annual data of pedestrian fatalities in the EU Member States, Iceland, Norway and Switzerland from 2007 to 2016 are presented in Table 1.